Meta Phone Screen: What It Tests and How to Pass It

 Communication: Did you talk through your approach before coding?
 Did you ask clarifying questions?
 Did you narrate during the implementation?
 Silence is a red flag at Meta.
 The quiet focus you've trained into yourself through hundreds of LeetCode sessions is actively working against you here.

-Testing and verification: Did you dry-run your code on an example?
+Verification: Did you dry-run your code on an example?
 Did you name edge cases explicitly?
 This is a scored dimension at Meta, and most candidates skip it entirely.
 Not because they're careless.
 Because LeetCode trained them to just hit Submit and see what breaks.

 What Interviewers Are Trained to Do